 - 2.1 The aims of relationships and sex education (RSE) at our school are to: - Provide a framework in which sensitive discussions can take place - Prepare students for puberty, and give them an understanding of sexual development and the importance of health and hygiene - Help students develop feelings of self-respect, confidence, and empathy - Create a positive culture around issues of sexuality and relationships - Teach students the correct vocabulary to describe themselves and their bodies - 2.2 The objective of RSE is to help and support young people through their physical, emotional, and moral development.
-A successful programme, firmly embedded in PSHE, will help young people learn to respect themselves and others and move with confidence from childhood through adolescence into adulthood. - 2.3 The school will aim to: - Foster self-esteem, self-awareness, and a sense of personal moral responsibility - Encourage self-respect and consideration for others - Help develop skills in communication, decision-making and assertiveness - Prepare students to avoid unnecessary risks and dangers
+A successful programme, firmly embedded in PSHE, will help young people learn to respect themselves and others and move with confidence from childhood through adolescence into adulthood.
+This is especially important given the findings of the OFSTED review of Sexual Abuse and Harassment in schools and colleges. - 2.3 The school will aim to: - Foster self-esteem, self-awareness, and a sense of personal moral responsibility - Encourage self-respect and consideration for others - Help develop skills in communication, decision-making and assertiveness - Prepare students to avoid unnecessary risks and dangers